Dynamics of the Universe in Problems: Holographic Universe

-Let us consider a small piece of holographic screen and a particle of mass $m$, approaching it.
-According to the holographic principle, the particle affects amount of the information (and therefore of the entropy) stored on the screen.
-It is naturally to assume that the entropy variation near the screen is linear on the displacement $\Delta x$:
+Let us consider a small piece of holographic screen and a particle of mass $m$ approaching it.
+According to the holographic principle, the particle affects the amount of the information (and therefore of the entropy) stored on the screen.
+It is natural to assume that entropy variation near the screen is linear on the displacement $\Delta x$:

 The factor $2\pi$ is introduced for convenience, which the reader will appreciate solving the problems of this Chapter.
-In order to understand, why this quantity should be proportional to the mass, let us imagine that the particle has split on two or more particles of smaller mass.
-Each of those particles produces its own entropy change when displaced on $\Delta x$.
+In order to understand why this quantity should be proportional to mass, let us imagine that the particle has split into two or more particles of smaller mass.
+Each of those particles produces its own entropy change when displaced by $\Delta x$.
 As entropy and mass are both additive, then it is natural that the former is proportional to the latter.
-According to the first law of thermodynamics, the entropy force related to the information variation, satisfies the equation:
+According to the first law of thermodynamics, the entropy force related to information variation satisfies the equation

-If we know the entropy gradient, which can be found from (12.2), then, knowing the screen temperature, we can calculate the entropy force.
+If we know the entropy gradient, which can be found from (\ref{delta_s}), and the screen temperature, we can calculate the entropy force.